XTP3/Full-Stack-React-File-Uploading-App/README.md

 #### Requirements
 - NodeJS

-Clone or download the latest client source and enter the parent directory.
+Enter the Front-End (client) directory.

 You will need to modify the front-end React Application and *manually* compile prior to deployment, as the configuration file is inaccessable during production.